-This section focuses on the unexpected ties between a priest who teaches evolution, a pest control officer who loves reptiles, and an endemic tiny frog so hard to spot that it was thought to be extinct but is now found all over Hong Kong.
+This section focuses on the unexpected connections between a priest who taught evolution, a pest control officer who loved reptiles, and an endemic tiny frog so hard to spot that it was thought to be extinct but is now found all over Hong Kong.

 Scroll to read the stories ↓